uber-archive/makisu/lib/parser/dockerfile/README.md

 Syntax:
 - #!COMMIT
     - 'COMMIT' can be any case and there can be whitespace preceding '#', after '!', or after 'COMMIT'.
-    - It cannot be at the beginning of ta line, since all lines beginning with '#' would be ignored.
+    - It cannot be at the beginning of a line, since all lines beginning with '#' would be ignored.

 This is a special directive that indicates that a layer should be committed (used in the distributed cache).
 To enable this directive, `--commit=explicit` argument is required.